Pug Lifespan

 Veterinary Care Schedule for Pugs

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Pug.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings